736381914/JRCC_Net/README.md

 # JRCC_Net
-Implementation of JRCC_Net
+The implementation of JRCC_Net.

-The code will be published after the paper is accepted
+The code will be published after the paper is accepted.